-File will not load
+The file will not load

 File loads, but operationally compromised

-3. Try using the Tools drop menu and select AutoCAD > Check AutoCAD file.
+3. Try using the Tools drop-down menu and select AutoCAD > Check AutoCAD file.
 This is a proxy for file integrity.
-If success is reported, use File > SaveAs dwg and use the ODA software tool to load the dwg and convert to DXF.
+If success is reported, use File > SaveAs dwg and the ODA software tool to load the dwg and convert to DXF.
 Then start a new drawing and open the DXF file.
 Save immediately as the native .lcd file format and see if your problem persists.

 Example movies